About Global Hotel Decarbonisation Report

 - Guidance for hotel companies to ensure sustainability is central to development, financing and operational decisions and supported through effective communication and collaboration.

 The report shows that hotels need to reduce their absolute carbon emissions by 66% by 2030 and by 90% by 2050, to ensure that the predicted growth of the industry does not lead to a corresponding increase in carbon emissions.
+The industry will need to go even further to help limit warming to 1.5oC which scientists now agree is needed to avoid the very worst impacts of climate change.

 Who is it for?